markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 sudo apt install certbot python3-certbot-nginx -y
 ```

-And then called as follows:
+And then called as follows to perform an initial retrieval of the cert:

 ```bash
 sudo certbot --nginx -d app.example.com